Castle Crashers: Plot

 Castle Crashers is set in a fictional medieval universe.
-It begins with four knights attending a party in a king's castle.
+It begins with the character the player chose at the character selection menu attending a party in a king's castle.
 During the party, a dark wizard arrives, stealing a mystical gem and capturing four princesses.
-The king sends the knights to retrieve the gem, rescue his daughters, and bring the wizard to justice.
-The knights encounter several enemies along the way, including other knights, multiple encounters with a cyclops and a knight who might be cyclops' son, thieves, a giant "catfish", fencers and industrial prince, ninja pirates, demons, a necromancer, dragon, medusa from Greek myth, a frost king, and alien invaders.
-As the knights progress they succeed in rescuing the princesses, and ultimately the journey culminates in a final showdown with the evil wizard.
-The knights emerge victorious from the confrontation, having defeated the dark wizard, rescuing all of the king's daughters, and recovering the mystical gem.
-The knights then ride the reclaimed gem through several empty battlefields on their trip back to the castle.
-At the castle the king brings one of his daughters for one of the knights to kiss, her face veiled throughout the entire game.
+The king sends the non-player-character “grey knights” and the player to retrieve the gem, rescue his daughters, and defeat the wizard in battle.
+The knights encounter several enemies along the way, including other knights, multiple encounters with a cyclops and the conehead groom (ingame, coneheads are a group of people who wear dark grey armor, with the headpiece being very cone-shaped.), thieves, a giant "catfish", fencers, an industrial prince, ninja pirates, demons, a necromancer, a dragon, Medusa, a frost king, and aliens from Alien Hominid.
+As the player progress, they succeed in rescuing the princesses, and ultimately the journey culminates in a final showdown with the evil wizard.
+The player emerges victorious from the confrontation, having defeated the dark wizard, rescued all of the king's daughters, and recovered the mystical gem.
+The player then ride the reclaimed gem through several empty battlefields on their trip back to the castle.
+At the castle the king brings one of his daughters for one of the player(s) to kiss, her face is hidden throughout the entire game in the form of various visual gags.
 As with previous levels, the players fight to the death to claim a kiss from the princess.
-However, when the winner tries to do so this time, the princess is revealed to be a clown (A character that first appeared in an animation by dan paladin) that blankets the screen in the ending animation with penguins, weasels, kitties, hearts and rainbow beams.
+However, when the winner tries to do so this time, the princess is revealed to be a clown (A character that first appeared in an animation by Dan Paladin) that blankets the screen in the ending animation with penguins, weasels, kitties, hearts and rainbow beams.

 Development and marketing

-Castle Crashers was first revealed on July 14, 2005, at the San Diego Comic-Con International under the working title Ye Olde Side-Scroller; however, the game did not receive its title until 2006 Comic-Con, when it was announced for Xbox Live Arcade.
-Though the original Comic-Con 2005 demo was shown running on a Nintendo GameCube, no mention has been made of a release on a Nintendo-based platform.
+Castle Crashers was first revealed on July 14, 2005, at San Diego Comic-Con under the working title Ye Olde Side-Scroller; however, the game did not receive its title until 2006 Comic-Con, when it was announced for Xbox Live Arcade.
+Though the original Comic-Con 2005 demo was shown running on a GameCube, no mention was made of a release on a Nintendo-based platform.
 It was released for the Xbox 360 on August 27, 2008.
 On July 23, 2009, The Behemoth announced that Castle Crashers would be coming to the PlayStation Network.
 The game was released on the PlayStation 3 in North America on August 31, 2010, and in Europe on November 3, 2010.
 A Microsoft Windows version exclusive to Steam was announced on August 16, 2012.